-The Underground Injection Control program (UIC) in California has been administered by the Division of Oil, Gas and Geothermal Resources (DOGGR) for decades under authority granted by the United States Environmental Protection Agency (US EPA).
+The Underground Injection Control program (UIC) in California has been administered by the Department of Conservation’s Geologic Energy Management Division (CalGem) for decades under authority granted by the United States Environmental Protection Agency (US EPA).
 The program is designed to protect aquifers that qualify as underground sources of drinking water (USDW) in compliance with the federal Safe Drinking Water Act (SDWA).
-Under the law, DOGGR is authorized to permit underground injection for Class II wells into formations that do not contain USDWs or that contain only exempted aquifers.
+Under the law, CalGem is authorized to permit underground injection for Class II wells into formations that do not contain USDWs or that contain only exempted aquifers.

 Class II wells are those used in connection with oil and natural gas production.
-Although DOGGR has primacy over the Class II UIC program, all aquifer exemptions must be approved by US EPA.
+Although CalGem has primacy over the Class II UIC program, all aquifer exemptions must be approved by US EPA.

 Oil production in California relies on the use of permitted Class II injection wells for enhanced oil recovery operations and for disposal of produced water.